tyoung3/sw/README.md

 Additionally, without semi-colons, line breaks become part of the language definition leading to awkward, confusing syntax rules.

-In the future, there may be a few exceptions to the semi-colon rule for special pre-interpreter commands, like INCLUDE.

 The, ```<-```,  token is employed in order to be consistent with its usage in the Go language.
 The ```->``` token is also available: